Heading to El Nido and looking for the perfect El Nido Palawan itinerary? Perfect! We can help in this El Nido itinerary blog post.

 Aim to arrive at El Nido Airport, as it’s a 5-6 hour overland drive from Puerto Princesa.
 However, flights are limited into El Nido and it is a very small airport that is sometimes closed in bad weather, thus select which option suits your travel plans best.
 To see all the latest flights and prices, click here.

 Another way to reach El Nido is by sea, taking a ferry from Coron (approximately 4 hours) or other surrounding islands.
 Aim for a fast-craft and pay for upgraded seating whenever possible.
-To see all the latest ferry times and prices, click here.

 There are countless reasons to visit beautiful El Nido, from its splendid marine life and the islands of Bacuit Bay, to its world-class beaches, lagoons and lush inland hills.
 Epic sunsets, alfresco dining night-after-night, waterfalls, caves and more… all presented by fun-loving Filipino who enjoy nothing more than sharing with visitors their love for the country.